RussHR/houses/README.md

 npm run start
 ```

 Then visit `localhost:8080` and you're good to go (normally, your browser should open up automatically to `localhost:8080`)!
-You can also run `npm run lint` and `npm run test` do run those tasks, respecively.
+You can also run `npm run lint` and `npm run test` to run those tasks, respecively.

 ## Building production files